Here’s How To Keep Your Flowers Positioned Properly in a Floating Candle Arrangement

 In this tutorial, you’ll learn a simple wire technique that will help keep your flowers where you want them in your arrangement.

-I think you’ll truly enjoy the tips shared in this video from Flower Joos.
+I think you’ll truly enjoy the tips shared in this video.

 I really hope you enjoyed that… and are super excited about giving this a try.
 It’s really pretty foolproof, even if you’re a novice.

-And by the way, the flowers and supplies used in this bouquet, including the cymbidium orchids, can easily be found online.
+And by the way, the flowers and supplies used in this bouquet, including the cymbidium orchids, can all be purchased online.

 There are others that look pretty good as well, like WholeBlossoms and BunchesDirect, but I can honestly say I have no personal experience with them.

 Other Flowers You Can Use